 Dr. Mary Lee serves as Managing Consultant for Apricity.
 She earned a Ph.D. in Political Science from the University of Hawai‘i and brings a background in social science research, teaching, and program evaluation.
-Dr. Lee is driven by racial equity and social justice issues and interested in research and evaluation methods that address education, health, and socio-economic outcomes as interdisciplinary, interdependent phenomena.
+Dr. Lee is driven by equity and social justice issues and interested in research and evaluation methods that address education, health, and socio-economic outcomes as interdisciplinary, interdependent phenomena.
 She has served as principal manager on dozens of research, evaluation and technical assistance initiatives, working with schools and universities, government agencies, and public and private grantees across the Pacific region.
-Currently, Dr. Lee is a principal evaluator for the USED's regional Comprehensive Centers Program through her work with Pacific Policy Research Center (Honolulu, HI).
+Dr. Lee recently served as principal evaluator for the U.S. Department of Education's regional Comprehensive Centers Program through her work with Pacific Policy Research Center (Honolulu, HI).
 Dr. Lee has also served as faculty for the University of Hawai‘i, Mānoa (UHM) Colleges of Arts & Sciences and worked as a researcher for the UHM Curriculum Research & Development Group.
-She continues to work closely with organizations to develop culturally-relevant evaluation methods in service of Indigenous and migrant communities across the Pacific and looks forward to expanding upon this work in the Pacific Northwest.
+She continues to work closely with organizations to develop culturally-relevant evaluation methods in service of communities across the Pacific and looks forward to expanding upon this work in the Pacific Northwest.

 Dr. Lance Linke is a Senior Consultant at Apricity.
 Dr. Linke is a trained clinical, developmental, and educational psychologist.
 He earned a Ph.D. in Educational Psychology from the University of Hawai‘i, Mānoa and received a post-doctoral certification in Clinical Psychology from the University of Missouri, St. Louis.
 Dr. Linke has worked in the areas of educational research and evaluations, curriculum design, and professional development.
 He has also worked nationally and internationally with departments and ministries of health and education to create interdisciplinary, collaborative frameworks that focus on the importance of emotional development across cultures.
 Dr. Linke has held faculty positions at Hawai‘i Pacific University and Yale University School of Medicine.